-\textbf{Attack parameter settings - } Our backdoor attack part has following parameters: number of targets \(n_{target}\), poisoning ratio \(r\), trigger size \(n_{trigger}\), trigger edge density \(\rho_{trigger}\), Trigger injection method, Number of connections per trigger \(k\).
+\textbf{Attack Parameter Settings - } Our backdoor attack has following parameters: number of targets \(n_{target}\), poisoning ratio \(r\), trigger size \(n_{trigger}\), trigger edge density \(\rho_{trigger}\), number of connections per trigger \(k\).
 Unless explicitly mentioned, the default parameter settings used in this study are as followings: \(n_{target} =\) 3, \(r = \) 5\%, \(n_{trigger} = \)20\% for \(n_{avg} < 150\) and 10\% for \(n_{avg} > 150\), \(\rho_{trigger} = \) 0.8 for \(1^{st}\) type datasets and 0.2 for \(2^{nd}\) type datasets which was determined by cross validation.
-Here, \(n_{avg}\) means the average number of nodes, \(e_{avg}\) means the average number of edges for one graph in a dataset.
-We used Random injection method for choosing the injection point inside the clean graphs with number of connection \(k\) = 1 as our default settings.
-The impact of each parameter was assessed by varying each parameters while all other parameters were fixed to our default parameter settings.
+Here, \(n_{avg}\) means the average number of nodes, while \(e_{avg}\) means the average number of edges per graph.
+We employ random injection method for choosing the trigger injection point inside the clean graphs with number of connection \(k\) = 1 as our default settings.
+The impact of each parameter is assessed by varying each parameters while all other parameters are fixed to our default parameter settings.